eneliviu/Portofoloio-2/README.md

 * After selection, the task attributes are also visible on the task card

 ### **4. Cross-Platform Accessibility**
-* The app can bu used on any device (mobile, tablet, laptop/desktop) that is connected to internet.
+* The app can be used on any device (mobile, tablet, laptop/desktop) that is connected to internet.

+ More details about the app functionality are provided in the [Usage and screenshots](#usage-and-screenshots) section.

 ## Technologies Used
 ### HTML (Hypertext Markup Language)
-The structure of the app is provided in the HTML (index.html)
+The structure of the app is provided in the [index.html file](index.html) that containts the static components of the app.
 ### CSS (Cascading Style Sheets)
-CSS is responsible for styling the elements created with HTML, ensuring that the app has a consistent appearance across different devices and browsers.
+The CSS3 file [style.css](assets/css/style.css) is responsible for styling the elements created with HTML, ensuring that the app has a consistent appearance across different devices and browsers.
 CSS is used to define the layout, colors, fonts, spacing, and other visual aspects of the app's user interface.
 ### JavaScript
 JavaScript provides the interactivity and functionality of the app, allowing users to interact with the interface, manipulate tasks, and perform actions dynamically without reloading the page.
-The JavaScript code for DOM manipulation (script.js) handles user inputs, edits and updates the task lists in real-time.
+The JavaScript code for DOM manipulation [script.js](assets/js/script.js) provides the app interactivity and handles user inputs, edits and updates the task lists in real-time.

 ### Deployment & Local Development
-The app is deployed suing the github page and can be visited at
+The app is currently deployed on github and can be accessed at https://eneliviu.github.io/Portofoloio-2/.

 ### Testing
 #### HTML and CSS Validators